subscribe iconSubscribe to Notifications

 Sheefish

-• Sheefish that have overwintered in the lower Yukon River are migrating upstream to summer feeding areas and as the water in the Yukon River drops and clears, good fishing opportunities will be found at the mouths of major tributaries such as the Innoko, Koyukuk, Nowitna, and Porcupine Rivers.
-Large, shiny spoons such as crocodiles, pixies, and daredevils, as well as various shads that mimic juvenile prey, are popular lures for capturing sheefish
+• Sheefish continue to migrate upstream to summer feeding areas and sport fishing has improved as the Yukon River flows at normal height and the confluences of major tributaries have cleared.
+Good fishing opportunities can be found at the mouths of major tributaries such as the Innoko, Koyukuk, Nowitna, and Porcupine Rivers.
+Large, shiny spoons are popular lures for capturing sheefish such as crocodiles, pixies, and daredevils as well as various shads that mimic juvenile prey.

 Salmon